-Type of risk Risk level Analysis/contingency

-Key software/ hardware products that are needed for a demonstrator are not ready As fallback solution in such case the alternative product <> will be used
+Type of risk Risk level Analysis/contingency Key software/ hardware products that are needed medium As fall-back solution in such case the for a demonstrator are not ready in time alternative product <> will be used breakdown of each WP (e.g. tasks).

-in time

-Work breakdown: describe for each work package (WP) the technical work that will be carried out, the expected results, the critical dependencies and the intended use or exploitation of the results.
-Indicate further work breakdown of each WP (e.g. tasks).
 Explain also the roles of the partners involved in the work package and their major contributions for that work page.
 The recommended length of this chapter depends on the number of defined WPs.
 It should be 1 to 2 pages per WP plus 2 to 3 pages for structure, risk assessment, and calendar.